roman-milk/roman-milk.github.io/office-party-orgy.md

+===

- ****** Office Party Orgy ****** bysilkstockingslover© "Oh yes, fill my ass with your cum," I moaned, loving the feeling of being filled with cum.
+"Oh yes, fill my ass with your cum," I moaned, loving the feeling of being filled with cum.
 I was disappointed to not swallow most of Mr. Bergeron's load and opening the one eye that wasn't hit with cum, I found his dick and took it back in my mouth to retrieve any last remnants.

  "She really is a great find," Mr. Bergeron groaned.